Alisha-lal/doclens-document-intelligence/README.md

 - Health checks
 - Error handling

-The test suite is intended to demonstrate engineering discipline while keeping the project scope appropriate for the assessment.
+The test suite is intended to demonstrate engineering discipline while keeping the project scope appropriate for the MVP.

 ---